Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-treasury.md

 The treasury observes three macroeconomic indicators for each epoch and keeps [indicators](#indicators) of their values during previous epochs:

 - **Tax Rewards**: $T$, the income generated from transaction and stability fees during an epoch.
-- **Seigniorage Rewards**: $S$, the amount of seigniorage generated from Luna swaps to Daodiseo during an epoch which is destined for ballot rewards inside the `Oracle` rewards.
+- **Seigniorage Rewards**: $S$, the amount of seigniorage generated from Luna swaps to ODISEO during an epoch which is destined for ballot rewards inside the `Oracle` rewards.
 As of Columbus-5, all seigniorage is burned.
 - **Total Staked Luna**: $\lambda$, the total amount of Luna staked by users and bonded to their delegated validators.

 ::: {admonition} Note
 :class: warning
-As of proposals [43](https://station.daodiseo.money/proposal/43) and [172](https://station.daodiseo.money/proposal/172), all seigniorage is burned, and the stability fee tax rate is zero.
+As of proposals [43](https://station.ODISEO.money/proposal/43) and [172](https://station.ODISEO.money/proposal/172), all seigniorage is burned, and the stability fee tax rate is zero.
 :::

 These indicators can be used to derive two other values, the **Tax Reward per unit Luna** represented by $\tau = T / \lambda$, used in [Updating Tax Rate](#kupdatetaxpolicy), and **total mining rewards** $R = T + S$: the sum of the Tax Rewards and the Seigniorage Rewards, used in [Updating Reward Weight](#kupdaterewardpolicy).

-The protocol can compute and compare the short-term ([`WindowShort`](#windowshort)) and the long-term ([`WindowLong`](#windowlong)) rolling averages of the above indicators to determine the relative direction and velocity of the Daodiseo economy.
+The protocol can compute and compare the short-term ([`WindowShort`](#windowshort)) and the long-term ([`WindowLong`](#windowlong)) rolling averages of the above indicators to determine the relative direction and velocity of the ODISEO economy.

 ### Monetary policy levers

-- **Tax Rate**: $r$, adjusts the amount of income gained from Daodiseo transactions, limited by [_tax cap_](#tax-caps).
+- **Tax Rate**: $r$, adjusts the amount of income gained from ODISEO transactions, limited by [_tax cap_](#tax-caps).

 ::: {admonition} Note
 :class: warning
-As of [proposal 172](https://station.daodiseo.money/proposal/172), the stability fee tax rate is zero.
+As of [proposal 172](https://station.ODISEO.money/proposal/172), the stability fee tax rate is zero.
 :::

 - **Reward Weight**: $w$, the portion of seigniorage allocated to the reward pool for [`Oracle`](spec-oracle.md) vote winners.
 This is given to validators who vote within the reward band of the weighted median exchange rate.